 HOW IT WORKS

-Participants are being recruited at sites across the state.
+Participants are being recruited through participating family medicine and primary care clinics.
 They are asked to donate a small blood sample and provide a brief family health history.

-DNA, extracted from that sample, will be analyzed with genotype arrays for participants upon their consent; individuals with indications of genetic disease will receive whole-genome sequencing.
+DNA, extracted from that sample, will be analyzed with genotype arrays for participants.

-All participants will receive a findings report.
-Participants who have actionable findings (predicted to be 1–3 percent of participants) and those who have had whole-genome sequencing receive genetic counseling and referrals to appropriate medical care.
+All participants and their providers will receive a findings report.
+Participants who have actionable disease risk findings (predicted to be 1–3 percent of participants) have the option to receive genetic counseling and referrals to appropriate medical care.
+In addition, participants and their medical providers will receive a pharmacogenetics report that may inform how a participant may respond to certain medications.
+Participants and their providers have the option to receive a pharmacist consult to review results.

 Study data will create a statewide genomic database that could give researchers new insight into prevention and treatment of gene-related diseases.
 The AGHI also will help educate health providers statewide about genomic medicine and advance a genomics-ready population and health care workforce in Alabama.